-Some OSCEs include double stations.
+Some OSCEs include paired stations.
 This type of station requires you to perform two components sequentially in two separate rooms.
 Both components will relate to the same clinical scenario.

 For example, you may be asked to review a patient’s chart in the first component prior to meeting with the patient in the second component.
 Or, you may meet with a patient in the first component then answer written questions relating to that patient in the second component.

 The following are examples of stations demonstrating tasks you may experience in an OSCE: